 By Brandi Black, RHN

 Move over Vitamin C, you have antioxidant competition in town, and it’s an algae called astaxanthin.
 Astaxanthin (pronounced asta-zan-thin) is often referred to as “The King of Carotenoids,” and is becoming increasingly popular for its potent antioxidant benefits.
 Carotenoids are a class of plant pigments that act as powerful antioxidants and give plants their bright colors.
 One carotenoid you may already be familiar with is beta-carotene, the antioxidant form of vitamin A, which gives pumpkins their bright orange hue.
-Astaxanthin is found in green and coral colored pigment in algae and certain marine animals such as salmon, lobster, and shrimp.But astaxanthin has far more antioxidant power than beta-carotene.
+Astaxanthin is found in coral colored pigment in algae and certain marine animals such as salmon, lobster, and shrimp.But astaxanthin has far more antioxidant power than beta-carotene.
 Studies have shown that the antioxidant activity of astaxanthin is significantly stronger than beta-carotene, vitamin E, lycopene, and lutein.

 Health Benefits of Astaxanthin